 Agency Responsibility in approval process Liquor & Gaming NSW (L&GNSW) Assesses and approves extending liquor licence boundaries for outdoor dining.
 Also monitors compliance with liquor laws and licence requirements.
 NSW Police Support of liquor licence boundary changes.
-Transport for NSW (TFNSW) Roads and Maritime TFNSW Roads and Maritime has a role in approving outdoor dining on/ adjacent to a classified road under section 125 of the Roads Act 1993.
+Transport for NSW Agreement is needed from TfNSW for outdoor dining on/adjacent to a classified road under section 125 of the Roads Act 1993 or under section 166 of the Liquor Act 2007.
 Office of Local Government Administers the Local Government Act 1993 (covering approvals under section 68, community land plans of management, alcohol free zones and alcohol prohibited areas, and fees and charges).
-Engaging with councils to support this state-wide outdoor dining trial.
-Department of Planning, Industry and Environment (DPIE) DPIE administers: The State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 which enables outdoor dining as exempt development. ePlanning Program - a digital service has been developed on the NSW Planning Portal that enables councils to receive and determine outdoor dining permit applications online.
+Engaging with councils.
+Department of Planning, Industry and Environment (DPIE) DPIE administers: The State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 which enables outdoor dining as exempt development. e-Planning Program - a digital service has been developed on the NSW Planning Portal that enables councils to receive and determine outdoor dining permit applications online.
 This digital service will only be available in those local government areas where councils have chosen to adopt it.
-Councils will be able to use this service to refer applications to the relevant consent authority, be it Liquor & Gaming, NSW Police or TFNSW Roads and Maritime.
-Your High Street grant program and Summer Fund - under which councils may apply for funding in relation to street activation projects, including in relation to outdoor dining.
+Councils will be able to use this service to refer applications to the relevant consent authority, be it Liquor & Gaming, NSW Police or TfNSW Roads and Maritime.